-The significance of the geological parent material for the general formation of soils is widely recognized since the first half of the 20th century.
-Jenny (1941) was the first to formulate a functional relationship between important soil parameters and various local site factors, such as the climate, organisms, topography, time and parent material in his famous soil equation.
+The essential significance of the geological parent material for the general formation of soils is widely recognized since the

+- 10 first half of the last century.
+Jenny (1941) was the first to formulate a functional relationship between important soil parameters and various local factors, such as the climate, organisms, topography, time and parent material in his famous soil equation.
 Even though this functional relationship was not expressed numerically; the theoretical considerations of Jenny (1941) are the basis of today's process-oriented modeling in soil sciences.
+Digital soil mapping (see Lagacherie, et al. 2007, McBratney et al., 2003, Behrens & Scholten, 2006) developed mostly statistical and geostatistical models to indirectly - 15 predict specific physical or chemical properties of soils incorporating specific spatial uncertainties.
+However, the majority of these approaches are not process based, therefore being capable for site-specific soil property data regionalization but do not contribute to the understanding of the factor correlations.